 College Program Overview

-Modeled after LRI’s Core Program for business and community leaders, the College Leadership Rhode Island (CLRI) Program inspires, educates, and engages a diverse group of emerging young adult leaders* as they transition from college to career.
+Modeled after LRI’s Core Program for business and community leaders, in 2004 the College Leadership Rhode Island (CLRI) Program was founded to inspire, educate, and engage a diverse group of emerging young adult leaders* as they transition from college to career.

-Founded in 2004, CLRI is a tuition-free, academic-year-long program (September-May) that prepares students to navigate life after college.
+Thanks to the generous support of our sponsors: Amica, Ting & Ian Barnard, Maryanne & John Mulattieri, National Grid, and Navigant Credit Union, CLRI is a tuition-free, academic-year-long program (September-May) that prepares students and recent college graduates to navigate life after college.
 Through experiential learning, students explore careers in the nonprofit, private, public, and philanthropic sectors, while developing soft skills and leadership competencies for the 21st century.
 The program provides students with the knowledge, skills, and networks necessary to develop their professional lives and build a future as engaged Rhode Island citizens.

-*College Leadership Rhode Island is a student program, with curriculum designed for young adults ages 18-26
+*College Leadership Rhode Island is a student and recent college graduate program, with curriculum designed for young adults ages 18-26.
+Applications for the 2021 class are open!
+The deadline to apply has been extended to May 31, 2020.

 Who Should Apply?

-The curriculum is designed for college students, sophomore level and above, within the age range of 18 and 26 years old, who are emerging leaders in their school, campus and/or community.
+The curriculum is designed for college students and recent graduates 26 years of age or younger, who are emerging leaders in their school, campus and/or community.

 You might consider applying for College Leadership Rhode Island if the following qualities describe you: